Cosworth DFV: DFW

-The first variant produced from the DFV was a reduced-capacity unit for the Australia and New Zealand-based Tasman Series races of 1968–69.
-The changes between the DFV and DFW specification were limited to a reduced stroke, taking capacity to 2491 cc and reducing power output to ~360 bhp.
-This was the smallest capacity variant of the DFV that was officially produced by Cosworth.
-The engine was a direct replacement for its DFV parent in Lotus's 49s.
-The small engine proved just as competitive as the larger version; and Jim Clark took four race victories in 1968, followed by one win for Piers Courage and two victories for Jochen Rindt in 1969.
-Derek Bell drove a DFW version of the Brabham BT26 to second place in the 1970 New Zealand Grand Prix, and for the 1971 Tasman Series previous champion Chris Amon drove a DFW-powered version of his current Formula One chassis, the March 701, to another podium finish, but in both years the Formula One-derived engine was largely outmatched by Formula 5000 entrants.
-After the demise of the 2.5L component of the Tasman Formula following the 1971 season, the four DFW engines were converted to DFV specification.
+The DFW is was the smallest capacity variant of the DFV that was officially produced by Cosworth.
+The engine was a direct replacement for its DFV parent in Lotus 49s.
+The small engine proved just as competitive as the larger version; and Jim Clark took four race victories in 1968, though Clark also noted after the Surfers round on a track that suited higher powered cars, the lower power of the DFW was not quite suited to the full size Lotus 49T built for Formula One (highlighting the lack of top end punch along with the heavier F1 car, for the first half of the Surfers race Clark was in a dogfight for the lead with the smaller, more nimble Formula 2 chassis Ferrari of Chris Amon and its 285 bhp V6 engine, a scenario they would repeat when Clark beat Amon by just 0.1 seconds to win the 1968 Australian Grand Prix at another noted power circuit, Sandown in Melbourne).
+The DFW also saw one win for Piers Courage driving a Brabham BT24 for Frank Williams Racing, and two victories for Jochen Rindt in the 1969 Tasman Series (Rindt had replaced Clark at Lotus after the Scotsman's tragic death in a Formula 2 race at Hockenheim just over a month after winning the Tasman in 1968).
+Derek Bell drove a DFW version of the Brabham BT26 to second place in the 1970 New Zealand Grand Prix, and for the 1971 Tasman Series previous champion Chris Amon drove a DFW-powered version of his current Formula One chassis, the March 701, to another podium finish, but in both years the Formula One-derived engine was largely outmatched by Formula 5000 entrants with their 5.0L Repco-Holden and Chevrolet V8's producing some 480-500 bhp in 1971.

+After the demise of the 2.5L component of the Tasman Formula following the 1971 season, the four DFW engines were converted back to DFV specification.